Carol Heifetz Neiman: Work

 In 1965, Neiman worked primarily in oil and pastel.
 She moved to a studio space in 1968, and in 1972, Neiman founded Art/West Fine Arts Center, a co-working collaborative in West Los Angeles that provided studio space for several artists.
 In 1975, Neiman—as Carol Neiman-Margolin—held a two-woman show, "This Venice," with Carol Quint at the Los Angeles Museum of Science and Industry on material from Venice Beach, California.

-Prior to the LAMSI show, Neiman's work was shown under her name Carol Margolin at venues including Santa Monica College, Woman's Building, Oklahoma Art Center, Springfield Museum of Fine Arts, Butler Institute of American Art, Kent State University, and the Audubon Artists Society in New York.
+Prior to the LAMSI show, Neiman's work was shown under her name Carol Margolin at venues including Santa Monica College, Woman's Building (Los Angeles), Oklahoma Art Center, Springfield Museum of Fine Arts, Butler Institute of American Art, Kent State University, and the Audubon Artists Society in New York.
 At that time her work was in the collection of the California State University and Colleges.

 The LAMSI show completed a transition from previous work that was in a style of either realism or modernism to work that was often feminist in subject matter and increasingly surrealist in style.
 Neiman also had a one-woman show at the Brand Museum, integrating details of the physical location with revelations about femininity.

 Neiman was an early experimenter in the realm of technology-assisted art, with a series based on color Xerox art combining iterations of xerox and prismacolor pencil.
 In 1987, Carol Neiman's color Xerox work was in the International Society of Copier Artists' "Bookworks and Prints" exhibition which opened in Bologna and is traveling throughout Italy.

 Neiman also began experimenting with Computer art using a Tandy computer in the late 1980s.

 In 1989, Neiman was included in Exposures, Women & Their Art: written by Betty Ann Brown and Arlene Raven with photographs by Kenna Love and a Foreword by Alessandra Comini.